Unconditionally Long-Time Stable Variable-Step Second-Order ETD Schemes for the 2D Periodic Incompressible NSE: Algorithm

-Building upon the mr-SAV extended systems presented in \eqref{eqn:mr_sav_v2}, we proceed to develop a second-order exponential time differencing (ETD) time-stepping scheme.
+Building upon the mr-SAV extended system presented in \eqref{eqn:mr_sav_v2}, we proceed to develop a second-order exponential time-differencing (ETD) time-stepping scheme.
 We also introduce an embedded adaptive time-stepping version of our scheme by leveraging an embedded first-order scheme.

 Given an arbitrary terminal time $T$ and a set of non-overlapping time nodes $0 = t_0 < t_1 < \cdots < t_N = T$ with the $k$th time step size $\tau_k = t_k - t_{k-1}$, we allow the time partition to be non-uniform.
 Let $\Psi^{n}$ denote the numerical approximation of $\Psi(t)$ at time $t_n$, and abbreviate $\Psi(t_{n} + \frac{1}{2}\tau_{n+1})$ as $\Psi^{n + \frac{1}{2}}$.
 We further introduce the extrapolation formula for $\Psi^{n + \frac{1}{2}}$, given by